-If they are hurting children by their behaviors, then it is appropriate to try to protect those children - especially if you are their other parent.
+If they are hurting children by their behavior, do your best to protect those children - especially if you are their other parent.
 If you are not their parent then you are limited in what you can realistically do - beyond reporting any child abuse concerns to the authorities and offering those children a supportive environment whenever you are around them.

 If they are hurting you, then you need to consider protecting yourself.
-This begins by working on your own boundaries and being willing to consider removing yourself from any environment that is not healthy for you, if and when appropriate.
+This begins by working on your own boundaries, and considering removing yourself from any environment that is not healthy for you, if and when appropriate.

-Don’t stand between a drama major and the attention they crave.
+Don’t stand between a hysterical person and the attention they crave.
 You might as well stand in front of a freight train.

-Don’t try to “talk sense” into a drama major.
-You can’t fight addiction with logic.
+Don’t try to “talk sense” into them - you can’t fight addiction with logic.

-Don’t try to “cover” for a drama major.
-People are smart and will draw their own conclusions regardless of your efforts.
+Don’t try to “cover” for them - people are smart and will draw their own conclusions regardless of your efforts.